anthonyc-a/mongodb-express-starter/README.md

 # MongoDB Express.js Starter with React

-Example for the article on MongoDB and Express JS web REST API tutorial.

 ## How To Run

 1. You can follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide on the MongoDB site to learn how to create a free Atlas account, create your first cluster and get your Connection String to the database.